Fujitsu boss labels editing of witness statements in prosecutions as ‘shameful’

 Paul Patterson told the Post Office Horizon IT inquiry that he was “surprised” that details of bugs, errors and defects (BEDs) in the scandal-hit software were not included in witness statements for criminal proceedings against subpostmasters.

-He admitted that BEDs had existed in the system for “nearly two decades” and said the “vast majority” had been shared with the Post Office contemporaneously.
+He admitted that BEDs had existed in the system for “nearly two decades” and said the “vast majority” had been shared with the Post Office contemporaneously, adding that they were “well known to all parties”.

+Mr Patterson said Fujitsu staff had known of bugs in the Horizon system since 1999.

+He told the hearing that the technology giant had “clearly let society down and the subpostmasters down” as a result of the Horizon scandal.

 The Fujitsu director said some witness statements used in the prosecutions of subpostmasters were “misleading” as they did not mention that the company provided incomplete audit data to the Post Office.